Following AANA Response to VA Secretary and Under Secretary Statements about CRNAs, AANA Urges CRNAs to Take Action

 AANA Foundation “State of the Science” Oral and General Poster Presentations

 “State of the Science” offers an opportunity for CRNAs and SRNAs to present their research findings and innovative educational approaches at the AANA Nurse Anesthesia Annual Congress in Washington, D.C., Sept.
 9-13, 2016.

 Research, literature reviews, and innovative, creative techniques in anesthesia are appropriate topics.
-Click here to access the applications which are currently available on the AANA Foundation website at www.aanafoundation.com.
+Access the applications.

 Oral Poster Presentation – April 1 Deadline – An award of up to $1,000 accompanies oral presentation

 If you have any questions, please contact the AANA Foundation at (847) 655-1170 or email@example.com.

 Member Update: Expanding Veterans Access to Care through Full Practice Authority for VHA CRNAs, APRNs

 With the AANA working with a broad coalition in support of improving veterans access to care through full practice authority for CRNAs and other APRNs, here is a brief rundown to keep members apprised of current actions: